markdonaho/kaggle-notebook-tpu-llama/README.md

 Objective: To bypass Kaggle's limitations by using a Google Cloud VM to run MaxText's conversion script, converting the PyTorch weights into a MaxText-compatible JAX checkpoint stored in Google Cloud Storage.

 Status: In Progress.
-The `run_conversion.sh` script successfully creates the VM and sets up the conda environment, but fails on the final conversion step due to a missing `torch` dependency.
+The `run_conversion.sh` script is now robust, creating the VM and installing all dependencies correctly.
+However, the conversion fails with a `KeyError: 'norm.weight'`, indicating an incorrect weight name is hardcoded in the `llama_or_mistral_ckpt.py` script.

 Actionable Steps:

 [x] Create GCP VM: Spin up a temporary, powerful Google Compute Engine VM (e.g., n2-standard-8 with 32GB RAM and 100GB disk).
 [x] Setup MaxText on VM: SSH into the VM, clone the MaxText repository, and install its dependencies.
+[ ] **Fix Weight Names in Conversion Script**: Modify `llama_or_mistral_ckpt.py` on the VM to use the correct weight names for Llama 3.1 (e.g., `model.norm.weight` instead of `norm.weight`).
 [ ] Run MaxText Conversion: Use MaxText's built-in conversion script.
 You'll need to accept the Llama 3.1 terms and get a Hugging Face token first.
 The script handles downloading the sharded safetensors and converting them into a single JAX checkpoint.

 # First, log in to Hugging Face